tributech-solutions/tributech-docs/versioned_docs/version-4.0.0/tributech_node/Webhook_integration.md

 ---

 ## General

-We provide within our Tributech Node the possibility for external services to receive a wide variety of notifications of internal events via [Webhooks](https://en.wikipedia.org/wiki/Webhook).
-A webhook is an HTTP-based callback function that enables lightweight, event-driven communication between a Tributech Node and a client that provides a unique URL endpoint to receive the Events.
-For example can we create a Client that will be notified when Proofs are stored into the Persistence Layer and passed into the Block Chain with the  `ProofStoredEvent` Event.
-In order to receive this events a clients unique URL must be defined as Subscription in the Tributech Node Webhook Section.
+We provide the possibility within our Tributech Node for external services to receive a wide variety of notifications about internal events via [Webhooks](https://en.wikipedia.org/wiki/Webhook).
+A webhook is an HTTP-based callback function that enables lightweight, event-driven communication between a Tributech Node and a client.
+The only requirement for a client is to provide a HTTP POST endpoint that returns Status code 200 if a event was successfully received or any other status code when the event has not been processed successfully.
+When a client reports a problem with an event Demeter will respond according to our [Error Handling](#error-handling) logic.
-In the following secion we will show how to manage a sample webhook for  `ProofStoredEvent` Events and [verify](#verification) that the event data received by the Webhook client has not been tempered with.
+In the following section, we will demonstrate how to setup a Tributech Node to send events to an client and how a user can [verify](#verification) that the received event data has not been tampered with.

 ##  Webhook Subscription Management

-In Order to use Tributech Node Webhooks we first need to define a Webhook Subscription in the Tributech Node.
-A Subscription defines which events should be listened to and where it should be send to.
-The Management of the Webhooks can be found in the Webhook section of a Tributech Node.
+In order to receive information about a Tributech Node [Event](#event-types) we need to create a webhook subscription.
+A webhook subscription defines the clients HTTP POST endpoint, a selection of [Events](#event-types) and a secret to sign the event data.
+In this section we will show how to create and manage a webhook subscription for a specific event in the Tributech Node `Webhook` Section.

 ![Tributech Node - Webhooks](./img/Webhook_Overview_Empty.png)

-In the following Section we will go step by step through all lifecycles of a Webhook with some sample data.

 ### Create
-We can create a Subscription within the Webhooks section of the Tributech node by simple clicking the `ADD SUBSCRIPTION` button on the right side.
+We can create a Subscription by simple clicking the `ADD SUBSCRIPTION` button on the right side of the Tributech Node `Webhook` Section.
-In the Dialog Box we add our Unique Webhook Client Url (e.g. [Webhook.site](https://webhook.site/), more details in [Verification](#verification)) and choose the desired [Event Types](#event-types).
-We also need to add a secret which will be used during the [Verification](#verification) example.
-This secret should be saved by the user because it can not be retrieved or recovered later.

 ![Tributech Node - Webhooks Add Subscription](./img/Webhook_AddSubscription.png)

-In this example we subscribe to Events that occurs when the Proof is stored into the Persistence Layer and passed into the Block Chain.
-We will show how to inspect and verify the received Events in the [Verification](#verification) Section.
+In the following Dialog Box we add our clients HTTP POST endpoint (e.g. [Webhook.site](https://webhook.site/)), choose the desired [Event Types](#event-types) and add a secret for the event information [verification](#verification).
+Its important to note that the secret can later only be updated and not retrieved.
+In this example we subscribe to the Events `SourceCommandRequestEvent`, `SourceCommandResponseEvent` and `SourceCommandStateUpdateEvent` that occurs when interacting with Source commands that we can trigger within our [Quickstart Example](../tributech_agent/quickstart.mdx) (more information about events can be found [Events](#event-types)).

 ![Tributech Node - Webhooks Create Wizard](./img/Webhook_CreationWizard.png)

 ### Edit
-If we want to update the settings for a Webhook subscription we can do that via the three dots in the actions column.
+If we want to update the settings for a Webhook subscription, we can do that via the three dots in the actions column.

 ![Tributech Node - Webhooks Overview Edit](./img/Webhook_Overview_Edit.png)